 Further south Drumlanrig Castle is an amazing slice of british aristocratic priviliedge (thieving b's).
 Culzean Castle too, (a bit closer to the central belt).

-Plan yourself an itinery, maybe with a few of those places and a distillery visit or two chucked in, come over and enjoy. over 5 years ago
+Plan yourself an itinery, maybe with a few of those places and a distillery visit or two chucked in, come over and enjoy. about 8 years ago